HIB Grade (details below) / HIB Policy

 - Educate the community, including students, teachers, administrative staff, and parents, to prevent and intervene with HIB of students.

 - Participate in the required HIB training required and other training which the principal or the district anti-bullying coordinator may request.

 - Collaborate with the district anti-bullying coordinator in the collection of districtwide data and in the development of district policies to prevent and address HIB of students.

 - Execute such other duties related to HIB as requested by the principal or district anti-bullying coordinator.

-In compliance with the state HIB law, public schools are required to complete a self-evaluation rating performance in implementing all aspects of the HIB regulation for the 2014-2015 school year.
-Princeton Charter School conducted this self-assessment which was then reported to the state.
+In compliance with the state HIB law, public schools are required to complete a self-evaluation, rating the performance in implementing all aspects of the HIB regulation.
+Princeton Charter School conducted this self-assessment for the 2021-2022 school year which was then reported to the state.
 In addition, the state requires all schools to post the “HIB grade,” our self-assessment score, on the school website.

-In 19 of the 25 categories we met or exceeded the standard resulting in an overall score of 49 out of a possible 75.
-Our conservative self-assessment reflects a commitment on our part to consistently hold ourselves to high standards when it comes not only to the education of our students but also to their social and emotional well-being.
-We have already used the self-evaluation to guide our planning and to make changes this year to improve our students experiences in this important area.
+Our self-assessment resulted in an overall score of 75 out of a possible 78.
+Our self-assessment reflects a commitment on our part to consistently hold ourselves to high standards when it comes not only to the education of our students but also to their social and emotional well-being.
+We use this self-evaluation to guide our planning and to make changes each year to improve our students’ experiences in this important area.